-Great Britons: 50 Amazing People Who Have Called Britain Home celebrates 50 people who were born in Britain or made it their home, and who helped change the world for the better.
-It is the latest in the Inspiring Lives series from Nosy Crow Books (see also Herstory and Youthquake)
+Great Elizabethans: HM Queen Elizabeth II and 25 Amazing Britons from Her Reign celebrates the Queen's Jubilee (2022) with the stories of 25 people who were born in Britain or made it their home, and who helped change the world for the better.
+It is the latest in the Inspiring Lives series from Nosy Crow Books (see also Great Britons: 50 Amazing People Who Have Called Britain Home, Herstory and Youthquake).

 Q&A with Imogen Russell Williams

 1. You have already written Great Britons, can you tell us a little about that book and why did you want to go on and create Great Elizabethans?

 My earlier book Great Britons is about 50 amazing people who've called Britain home, and the amazing things they've achieved in arts, sciences, sports and activism.
 Great Elizabethans is a special edition, published to mark the Queen's Platinum Jubilee - woo!
 It involves half of the people in Great Britons and a special biography of the Queen.